kylefiedler/kylefiedler.github.com/_posts/2020-03-14-we-simply-don%E2%80%99t-have-the-equipment-training-or-messaging-in-place-and-we-need-to-ramp-up-fast-no-one-does-that-is-why-your-choices-today-matter-so-much.markdown

 ---
 layout: post
-title: "We simply don’t have the equipment, training, or messaging in place and we need to ramp up fast.
+title: "&ldquo;We simply don’t have the equipment, training, or messaging in place and we need to ramp up fast.
 No one does.
-That is why your choices today matter so much."
+That is why your choices today matter so much.&rdquo;"
 date: "2020-03-14 19:46:11 -0500"
 tags:
   - "quote"